Philipp von Neumann: Career

-Marriage and children
+Personal life

-On 5 December 1844 Neumann married Lady Charlotte Augusta Frederica Somerset (1816-1850), eldest daughter of Henry Somerset, 7th Duke of Beaufort and Georgiana FitzRoy.
+On 5 December 1844 in Marylebone, London, Baron von Neumann married Lady Charlotte Augusta Frederica Somerset (1816-1850), eldest daughter of Henry Somerset, 7th Duke of Beaufort and Georgiana FitzRoy.
 A Roman Catholic ceremony was celebrated first at the Austrian embassy, Chandos House (officiated by Dr. Griffiths, vicar apostolic of the district of London), followed by a Church of England ceremony at St George's, Hanover Square, Hanover Square (officiated by Dr. Gerald Wellesley).
+Together, they were the parents of a stillborn son in 1850 and a daughter: